Skip to content

 sub rsa4096 2020-03-02 [E] [expires: 2024-03-01]

-Check that the fingerprint & expiry matches your new/extended key.
+Verify that the fingerprint and expiry date match your new or extended key.